Copyright © 2018 by MusicAlliance Inc. All rights reserved.

 Please call the MusicAlliance office toll-free at 1-855-333-1357 or send us an email (email address is at the bottom of this page).

-LESSONS: Band students receive a small group instrument lesson once a week (Thursdays for the West Side and Fridays for the East Side).
+LESSONS: Band students receive a small group instrument lesson once a week (on Fridays).
 Lesson material includes learning to read music, all aspects of playing the instrument, and instrument maintenance.

 BAND: Students also meet in Full Band rehearsal where they learn to follow a conductor and perform as a group.
 They study & learn to appreciate a wide variety of music.
 The Full Band rehearsals are scheduled the same day as lessons with a rehearsal time that is in close proximity to the lesson time.